Green Finance Taxonomy

 • contributes substantially to one or more of the EU’s six environmental objectives;

-EU Taxonomy Environmental Objectives
+EU Taxonomy environmental objectives

 Climate change mitigation